Witt Groups of Curves and Surfaces

 The edge homomorphism including this column into the zeroth column of the \( E_2 \)-page is induced by the sheafification map from the presheaf quotient of \( \sheaf{I}_t \) by \( \sheaf{I}_{t+1} \) to the quotient sheaf \( \sheaf{I}_t/\sheaf{I}_{t+1} \). \end{lemma} The group \( \sheaf{W}(X) \), viewed as a subgroup of \( \W^0(K) \), is commonly referred to as the unramified Witt group of \( X \).

 \paragraph{The Gersten-Witt spectral sequence (GW).} The Gersten-Witt spectral sequence of Balmer and Walter, third on the list above, may be thought of as an analogue of the Bloch-Ogus spectral sequence for Witt groups.
 In \cite{BalmerWalter:GWSS}, Balmer and Walter, too, construct a Gersten-Witt complex of the form \eqref{eq:GWcomplex}.
-Although it seems likely that their construction agrees with Pardon's, this does not yet seem to have been established.
+Although it seems likely that their construction agrees with Pardon's, this does not yet seem to have been established (\cf \cite{Gille:gradedGW}*{Introduction}).
 It is known in any case, however, that their complex also provides a flasque resolution of \( \sheaf{W} \) \cite{BGPW:Gersten}*{Lemma~4.2 and Theorem~6.1}.
 The spectral sequence constructed in \cite{BalmerWalter:GWSS} may therefore be rewritten in the form above: \begin{theorem}[\cite{BalmerWalter:GWSS}] Let \( X \) be a smooth variety over a field of characteristic not two.
 There is a spectral sequence with \( E_2 \)-page